Back to all posts

 Simon Sinek, inspirational speaker, and author says empathy is the “most important instrument in a leader’s toolbox.”

 This skill focuses on aspects like self-awareness, self-regulation, and self-development.
-And its key for managing your own emotions well.
+And it’s a key for managing your own emotions well.
 In turn, this allows you to better address challenges, inspire confidence, communicate more effectively, and build stronger relationships.

 It’s no wonder that employees under emotionally intelligent leadership report 76% more engagement and 61% more creativity than those with less empathic leadership.